-Mass shootings create a growing network forged by trauma
+Mass shootings transform how America talks, prays, prepares

 The attacks have changed how America talks, prays and prepares for trouble.
 Today, the phrases “active shooter” and “shelter in place” need no explanation.
 A house of worship will have a priest, a rabbi or an imam - and maybe, an armed guard.
 And more schools are holding “lockdown drills” to prepare students for the possibility of a shooter.

-Post-traumatic stress disorder was once largely associated with combat-weary veterans; now some police and firefighters tormented by the memories of the carnage they’ve witnessed, are seeking professional help.
+Post-traumatic stress disorder was once largely associated with combat-weary veterans; now some police and firefighters tormented by the memories of the carnage they’ve witnessed are seeking professional help.
 Healing centers have opened to offer survivors therapy and a place to gather.
 Support groups of survivors of mass shootings have formed.

 Mayors, doctors, police and other leaders who’ve endured these crises are paying it forward - offering comfort, mentoring and guidance to the next town that has to wrestle with the nightmare.